greg-nagy/zaino/CONTRIBUTING.md

 When code or documentation is still being developed and is not intended for review, the PR should be in the `Draft` state.
 `Draft` pull requests cannot be merged: an `Open` PR is a PR that is "ready for review."
 The `Draft` state should be set as a default when working with GitHub on the web.

+All CI checks (remote testing and lints) must pass.

+Running `cargo update` may be considered as a requirement for some releases.

+PRs should be written by one developer, have a detailed review performed by a second developer, and be checked over and merged by a third.

+Certain situations may arise where experienced Zaino developers might bypass the merge-constraints, on a case-by-case basis.

+Finally, see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.

+## Block Explorer Merge Requirements
 This is an evloving document: the following merge requirements are intended to be constrained to the specific case of implementations of Block Explorer RPCs.

+Any use of `TODO`s makes a PR invalid for merging into `dev`.

-`.unwrap()` and `.expect()` are discouraged in non-test code.
+Use of `.unwrap()` and `.expect()` are discouraged in non-test code.
 When used in code, an explicit comment is required explaining why the particular use of expect is okay, (eg matching on a known enum variant).
+In test code, `.unwrap()` is wrong when a helper function might fail with insufficient information.

+Doc-tested doc-comments should be used to avoid stale docs, and skew from the underlying code.
+Quality doc-comments should include a doc-test, and with `pub` interface doc-comments should be considered nearly as a requirement.

 Error handling must be included and expose underlying information as much as and wherever possible, to assist developers and users.

-All CI checks (remote tests and lints) must pass.

-Running `cargo update` may be considered as a requirement for some releases.

-Certain situations may arise where experienced Zaino developers might bypass the merge-constraints, on a case-by-case basis.

-Finally, see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.
+Merges must minimally reflect the zcash RPC spec and include a link to the relevant zcash C++ implementation (URLs that point at the analogous logic), OR reflect the C++ implementation.

+Tests are encouraged that show parity bewteen responses from `zcash-cli` + `zcashd` and `zaino`+ a `zebra` backend, and the local cache.

 ## Local Testing
 Local testing requires a system with ample resources, particularly RAM.